bpolaszek/letsdecrypt/README.md

 It leverages the **Web Crypto API** and provides a simple interface for **generating key pairs**, **encrypting**, and **decrypting** data using various algorithms including **RSA**, **ECC**, and **AES**.

+Public / private keys and secrets can be **serialized** for storage.

 ## Features

 - 🔑 Multiple cryptographic algorithms support (RSA, ECC, AES)